Layered Insights into Digestion and Healing

 Best regards to all of those who are suffering from a chronic illness right now.
 I have some understanding and wish you the best.

 I cannot forget a patient from 2008 who I almost refused to help.
 What would you think, if a patient came to you explaining that he has terrible, uncontrollable diarrhea, but only when he crosses the threshold of his front door to go outside?
 In other words, he has no problem at all, when he just stays at home.
-I can tell you what I thought: This is a mental health case, and I should refer this person out to a therapist or even a psychiatrist.
+I can tell you what I thought: This is a psychosomatic, mental health case, and I should refer this person out to a therapist or even a psychiatrist.
 However, I was wrong.

-I have to say, though, and I think many people with a history of digestive problems will agree, that I really dislike the word “psychosomatic.”
+I have to say, and I think many people with a history of digestive problems will agree, that I really dislike the word “psychosomatic.”
 It has been used to dismiss the physical experiences of millions of people with unexplainable digestive disorders.
 In addition – almost like salt to the wound – it is a limited diagnosis because our understanding of the mind, as well as the mind-body axis, is limited.
 The phrase “placebo effects” has been used in a similar, dark way, so I believe these two terms – psychosomatic and placebo effects – are worth comparing.

 At a party, I once shared this inside-outside case with a couple of research scientists.
 Really, I’m embarrassed that I privileged them with the story, because they nonchalantly called the result of my treatment a “placebo effect.”
 They blew it off.
 Now, please understand, the fact of placebo effects does not bother me at all.
 They are a natural part of Medicine, and I know a great deal about them, actually a great deal more than those scientists do.
 Their use of “placebo effects,” similar to how many professionals use “psychosomatic,” was as a dismissive catch-all – sort of like a kitchen junk drawer.
 If a treatment result cannot be easily explained, well then it must be a placebo effect.
 If a condition does not show up on a lab result or imaging, then let’s dismiss it as psychosomatic and be done with it (at least on our end, thinks the doctor) and put it into the junk drawer.